ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 ;Value: (#f #f #t #f)
 ```

-Then we can just take the index if the previous map gave use a `#t` true value, or -1 otherwise.
+Then we can just take the index if the previous map gave us a `#t` true value, or -1 otherwise.
 We then take the max of these values to find the peak element.
 ```scheme
 1 ]=> (map